This Lending Loop review covers how the platform works, how to invest in loan notes, and whether Lending Loop is safe.

 Peer-to-Peer lending (P2P) is revolutionizing how people borrow, lend and invest money.

 Traditional financial institutions used to be the main source of financing for personal and business loans; however, fintech startups like Lending Loop are making it easier to access credit outside of traditional sources.

 Peer-to-peer lending platforms also offer individual investors alternative options for investing their money in addition to other popular investment assets like mutual funds, bonds, and stocks.

 The result of the efficiencies that these P2P marketplaces bring to the lending industry is that small businesses are able to borrow money at competitive interest rates and investors get an opportunity to potentially earn high returns and diversify their portfolio.

-While Lending Loop is the main P2P player in Canada, followed by goPeer which operates in the consumer loan category, the United States has a few of them including Lending Club, Prosper, Upstart, Funding Circle, Fundrise, and Peerform.
+While Lending Loop is the main P2P player in Canada, followed by goPeer which operates in the consumer loan category, the United States has several P2P platforms Lending Club, Prosper, Upstart, Funding Circle, Fundrise, and Peerform.